hoya629/autoscan/README.md

 Configure API keys using one of these methods:

 1. **Through App Interface** (Recommended):
-   - Click the "API Settings" button in the app
+   - Click the "API 설정" button in the app
    - Enter your API keys securely
-   - Keys are encrypted and stored locally
+   - Keys are **AES-GCM encrypted** and stored locally
+   - **Persistent storage**: Keys remain after browser restart

 2. **Using .env file**:
    ```bash